 But for me, and most other Mumbaikars, or Bombay locals, or Indians who call Bombay their home, the most important is the Iftar.
 While Muslims fast most of the day, they are allowed to eat during the Suhur which is before dawn and the Iftar which is after dusk.

-So like any normal Bombayite would, we went to the infamous Mohammed Ali Street one evening this June to participate in this month’s Iftar.
-Traditions are important.
-We try to participate as much as we can.
-Some of my friends go every day to enjoy these delicacies.
+So like any normal Bombayite would, we went to the infamous Mohammed Ali Street which is one of the famous khau gallis one evening this June to participate in this month’s Iftar.

 We then pass a store on the way to Mohammed Ali Road where they’re making delicious Malpua, and serving it with mawa rabdi.